BBVA/apicheck/docs/source/home/internals.rst

         pathParams:
             userId: 500

-Then we want to change the body of the post call declared inside the openapi 3, so we must specify the post keyword.
-And you can add another request definition.
+And if we wanted to change the body of the POST call declared inside the OpenAPI 3, we should specify the post keyword.
+After which you can add another request definition.

 .. code-block:: yaml